archan96/lumia-ds/packages/editor/README.md

 # @lumia/editor

-The core editor package for Lumia DS.
+The core editor package for Lumia DS, built on top of [Lexical](https://lexical.dev/).

 ## Installation